Back to Connecticut

 Plain English Breakdown

-This bill establishes a working group to study the criminal procedure laws of the state and submit recommendations for changes by January 1, 2027.
+This law creates a working group of six experts with criminal procedure knowledge to review state laws and submit recommendations by January 1, 2027.

 What This Bill Does

-• Establishes a working group to review the current criminal procedure laws in the state.
+• Establishes a new working group to study the state's criminal procedure laws.

 Who It Names or Affects